 So scientists may think they understand why so many children struggle to read, and what to do about it, they often do not understand all the variables that actually do contribute.
 Who makes political and policy decisions, and controls the budgets, can play a huge part in this.
 Scientists need to stick to what they do best, and keep teachers informed of the latest theories.
 But let us not over-look the role of the teacher as action researchers.

-Many 'reading scientists' seem to think that the reason so many students are failing to learn to read as quickly and easily as possible (and able to become students who read for pleasure) is because teachers are not aware of, accepting of or acting on it.
-In this day and age we can learn about pretty much anything we want to learn as we have the internet at our finger tips, instructional videos on youtube, support forums...if teachers want to know something they can.
-In simple terms some don't want to learn more and make changes (which may, or may not, help teach their students to read more quickly and easily than using the program or strategies previously incorporated into the teacher's teaching tool box) and some do want to change, but are prevented from taking action.
+As outlined, many 'reading scientists' seem to think that the reason so many students are failing to learn to read as quickly and easily as possible (and able to become students who read for pleasure) is that teachers are not aware of, accepting of, or acting on it.
+In this day and age we can learn about pretty much anything we want to learn as we have the internet at our fingertips, instructional videos on youtube, support forums...if teachers want to know something they can.
+In simple terms, some don't want to learn more and make changes (which may, or may not, help teach their students to read more quickly and easily than using the program or strategies previously incorporated into the teacher's teaching toolbox) and some do want to change, but are prevented from taking action.
 Some probably want to do better but are not as competent as others; some do not have the support and budget needed to effectively action the change that is needed.
-The reasons why so many students struggle to learn to read are incredible varied, and complex.
+The reasons why so many students struggle to learn to read are incredibly varied and complex.

 'Reading scientists have been talking about this for a long time and tried to communicate with educators and failed.
 We have not been able to get the science past the schoolhouse door.